mariamagro/CNN_Bird_Cat_Classification/README.md

-# Neural Networks Project: Calibration of CNNs for Bird-Cat Classification
+# Neural Networks: VAE-Based Synthetic Data Generation and Analysis

 **Credit:**
 The implementation is based on tasks provided by Pablo M. Olmos.